 INKS & PAPER

-Choose an ink with a slow drying time that won’t dry out on your screen, such as Speedball screen printing or Daler Rowney System 3 Acrylic colours mixed with printmaking medium.
+Choose a screen printing ink with a slow drying time that won’t dry out on your screen, or use acrylic colours mixed with printmaking medium.
 Sketching paper is good to use for these first experiments.

 INKS & FABRIC